sqlparser/sqlflow_public/grabit/readme.md

 ### 6. gitServer
-When `SQLScriptSource=gitserver`, grabit will fetch SQL files from a specified github or bitbucket repo, the SQL script files are stored in `data/github/` or `data/bitbucket/` directory temporary before submitting to the SQLFlow server.
+When `SQLScriptSource=gitserver`, grabit will fetch SQL files from a specified github or bitbucket repo, the SQL script files are stored in `data/job_%jobname%/metadata/` before submitting to the SQLFlow server.

 Both sshkey and account password authentication methods are supported.